Walking Through Lavender Fields

 • Break the Biscoff cookies with your hands into bite-size pieces and add them to the oats.
 Mix everything well.

-• Leave the mixture to stand for an hour or so.
+• Leave the mixture to stand for half an hour to an hour.
 Biscoff cookies become delightfully soft in that time.
+Oats also absorb the liquid in that time and the result is incredible creaminess.

 • In a mini pan or saucepan melt the Biscoff spread over low heat.
 Pour it over the oats and serve.